Slate Ridge Vermont: Official investigations and court rulings

 In 2020 the federal Bureau of Alcohol, Tobacco, Firearms and Explosives released a bulletin about Banyai stating that he is prohibited from carrying firearms.
 This follows two felony charges in New York, including third-degree criminal possession of a weapon, to which he pleaded guilty.

 Citing several threatening Facebook posts, in January 2021 a judge granted neighbor Mandy Hulett a two-year protective order against Banyai.
 In his defense, Banyai claimed to not operate the Facebook page for Slate Ridge, but that statement was deemed not credible.
 This ruling was affirmed by the Vermont Supreme Court six months later.

 The Vermont Environmental Court ruled against Banyai on March 4, 2021, fining him $46,000 and ordering him to remove all buildings not permitted by zoning laws.
-Banyai stated publicly that he would not comply with the order and held a "Second Amendment Picnic" on April 17th.
+Banyai stated publicly that he would not comply with the order and held a "Second Amendment Picnic" on April 17.
 During the event numerous visitors made use of the facility's shooting ranges, which prompted the Town of Pawlet to file a motion for civil contempt.
 His attorney filed an appeal to the Vermont Supreme Court the following May, but the higher court upheld the previous rulings.
+On July 6, 2023, a judge on the Vermont Environmental Court ruled that Banyai be arrested until he could prove that the unpermitted buildings have been removed or demolished.

+On March 20, 2024, the town constable of Pawlet, Vermont arrested Banyai.
+Banyai was the passenger in a vehicle pulled over for speeding, resisted arrest, and was subdued with pepper spray and taken into custody.

+On September 10, 2024, Banyai was arrested after being seen in New York state in August, 2024.
+A condition of his release after his contempt of court case in April, 2024 stated that he must remain in the state of Vermont.

+On September 27, 2024, it was reported that the town of Pawlet, Vermont wanted to foreclose Slate Ridge.
+Town officials asked a judge to foreclose the property, citing that Banyai owes more than $226,000 in fines and legal fees associated with the ongoing legal disputes over the property.